yilunzhao/cpsc477/_pages/about.md

 **Resources**

-There is no required textbook and we will be mostly reading publicly available research papers.
+- Dan Jurafsky and James H. Martin.
+Speech and Language Processing (2024 pre-release)
+- Yoav Goldberg.
+A Primer on Neural Network Models for Natural Language Processing
+- Jacob Eisenstein.
+Natural Language Processing

-The papers will be mostly from major conferences in the field including ACL, EMNLP, NAACL, ICLR, NeurIPS, etc.
+We will also using papers from major conferences in the field including ACL, EMNLP, NAACL, ICLR, NeurIPS, etc.

 ***